seanpowell/docs/source/API_Reference/Reseller_API/v1_(deprecated)/customer_subuser_statistics.md

          <td>list</td>
          <td>Yes</td>
          <td>The value must be set to *true*</td>
-         <td>This will allow you to retrieve a list of all categories used in yourcustomer subusers account.</td>
+         <td>This will allow you to retrieve a list of all categories used in your customer subusers account.</td>
       </tr>
       <tr>
          <td>user</td>